popebob/popebob.github.io/README.md

   - Production Server delivery time reduced by 90%
 - VMware vCenter 5.x Migration Leads
   - Planning, Acquisition, Installation, and Maintenance of VMware 5.x product line
-  - Migrated from
+  - Migrated from Windows-based vCenter to Virtual Appliance
+  - Created extensive custom automation for ESXi lifecycle management using PowerShell and vRealize Orchestrator
 - Hosted Exchange Lead
   - In these activities, I served as primary Exchange administrator for roughly 30 small and medium sized manufacturing customers
   - Used PowerShell, Active Directory, and custom integrations to reduce support burden to less than one FTW
 - Disaster Recovery Test Lead
-  - Planning, Acquistion, Installation, and Maintenance of any and all required equipment, support, and processes for recovery of any systems under responsbilities
+  - Planning, Acquisition, Installation, and Maintenance of any and all required equipment, support, and processes for recovery of any systems under responsibilities
   - Led activities to implement more frequent and higher success disaster recovery tests, enabling developer promotion to DR on-demand
+- Production Support Lead Activities
+  - In these activities, I was primary on-call 24/7/365 and responsible for rapid response, incident commander, and problem report owner leveraging 8D methodology
+    - MS SQL Windows Server Fail-over Clusters (2003/2008/2012/2016)
+    - All Data Center Electrical and Cooling Systems
+    - Physical Compute (HP DL360/380/785/980 G7/8/9, Cisco B-series, C-series)
+    - Microsoft Active Directory, Exchange, Azure IaaS
+    - IIS Web Server Farm, F5 Load Balancers
+    - VMware ESXi, vCenter, and VMs
+    - Source/Build/Deploy: Custom in-house, TFS, Bamboo, git, SourceGear Vault
 - IT Services Ramp-Down Activities
   - As Plex matured, the business desired to ramp-down the legacy IT services revenue stream in favor of SaaS partnerships as bundled services to customers
   - In these activities, I was responsible for providing direction, leadership, oversight, and operational support